sprain/printbox/README.md

 6. Open `http://{ip-address}` in browser.
 7. Add WiFi settings and reboot Raspberry Pi.
 It should now connect to one of the defined WiFis, if available.
-8. Add printer and select printer to use
+8. Add printer (via CUPS) and select printer to use.

-## Send print job
+## Send print job to Raspberry
 ```
 curl -F "file=@/local/path/to/file.pdf" http://{ip-address}/app.php/print
 ```